Medi-Cal Planning 101: California 2026 Update

 Exempt vs. Non-Exempt Assets

 Medi-Cal draws a fundamental distinction between exempt assets and non-exempt assets.
 Exempt assets are not counted toward the eligibility limit.
 Non-exempt assets are counted, and they are what we need to plan around.
 Exempt property includes the principal residence (which remains fully excluded even if the applicant is not currently living there, as long as they express an intent to return), one vehicle, and household belongings.
 Non-exempt assets generally include cash savings, investment accounts, additional real property, and most other financial holdings.
+As of January 1, 2026, Medi-Cal reinstated an asset limit for non-MAGI programs — the programs that serve older adults and people with disabilities.
+That limit is $130,000 for an individual and $195,000 for a couple, plus $65,000 for each additional household member.
+Families who are asking how much can you have in assets and still qualify for Medi-Cal often don’t realize that with proper planning, the answer may be significantly more than those headline numbers suggest.
+The goal of eligibility planning is to get a complete picture of everything the applicant — and their spouse — owns, and then develop a strategy to position those assets in a way that achieves eligibility while preserving as much as possible for the family.
+Here are the primary planning tools we use:

 1 Exempt Asset Maximization